 About the event:

+Fans can expect two action-packed days of high-flying snowmobile racing.
 The two-day snowmobile racing spectacular will be held throughout the day Friday and Saturday.
-The track layout is a tight, technical track with big-air features.
+Please stay tuned for the official track layout.

 For those fortunate enough to attend the event, we hope you enjoy the races and create lifelong memories.
 Tickets and event info can be found here.
 For those who are not able to make it, please see this week’s How To Watch guide for information on how you can follow along online.

 Hunter Patenaude (Scheuring Speed Sports Ski-Doo) made history repeat itself in Round 8 by winning the AMSOIL Pro Final.
 One year ago, he earned his first career win at that very venue (ERX Motor Park.
 Elk River, MN).
 He qualified first and was the first to turn one before setting sail to his fourth career premier class victory.
 His results that round projected him back into the top-5 in points where he is now third entering Rounds 9 and 10.